bharatkumar31/Maddoxpay-Transaction-Analysis/README.md

  - A consolidated PDF report was generated containing all graphs (bar charts, pie charts, and line graphs) for ease of presentation.
  - Also, individual png images of the graphs, pie charts etc. separately generated.
 And the each table corresponding to graphs, pie charts etc is also generated as a csv file.

+### 8. Tableau Dashboard:
+ - A visually interactive Tabelau dashboard was created for the stakeholders.